YLalangui/prometheus-course-technofor-2023/README.md

 ## Files involved in MySQL monitoring
 1. `docker-compose.yml`: This Docker Compose includes extra services we made during the course, but the key ones for this project are prometheus, grafana, three mysql servers, the mysql-exporter services and `federated-*` services.
 Some of these services come with config files, which we'll dive into in this section.

 2. `prometheus/prometheus.yml`: The scrape configuration lists the endpoints to be scraped, with `mysql-exporter` as the key `job_name` for the second task.
 Note that we've set the target as `mysql-1:3306`, `mysql-2:3306` and `mysql-3:3306` in this configuration to simulate three MySQL servers.
 This represents the server name (or container name in this context) and the port where our MySQL servers runs.
 This approach, concerning MySQL and mysql-exporter, will be implemented in the third task focusing on federation.

 3. `mysql-exporter/.my.cnf`: In the latest version of mysql-exporter by Prometheus, you no longer need to specify the MySQL server connection using environment variables.
 Instead, you'll require a .my.cfn file that contains the database username and password for our MySQL server.
 The .my.cnf file will remain consistent across all MySQL instances for this project.

 4. `federated-prometheus-1` & `federated-prometheus-2`: These configuration files are for the third task focused on federation for the Prometheus services monitoring the MySQL servers.
 Their structure is similar to that of `prometheus/prometheus.yml`.

-## Prometheus/MySQL deliverable
+## Environment set up
-To set up the environment with Prometheus, Grafana, three MySQL servers, and mysql-exporter for this project, run:
+To set up the environment with Prometheus, Grafana, three MySQL servers, mysql-exporter and `federated-*` services for this project, run:
 ````
 $ docker-compose up
 ````